ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:when i cancel booking or cabin or vehicule i should freed that place in the real api too? or just put it in my stock?
 TODO:when add car accessory may should add price TODO:add passenger info mandatory
-TODO:continue with {"error":true,"message":"Not Found","status_code":404} for makes
+TODO:continue with {"error":true,"message":"Not Found","status_code":404} for makes:done
 ---

 ### 💰 Differentiated Pricing & Detailed Breakdown (2024-11-27) ✅